-The EC considers that its relationship with Japan must not be limited to trade problems and should be broadened to include e.g. industrial, scientific and technological cooperation.
+The EC considers that its relationship with Japan must not be limited to trade problems and should be broadened to include, for instance, industrial, scientific and technological cooperation.
 The Commission and the Japanese authorities organised symposiums in Tokyo in November 1981 and in Brussels in January 1983 which brought together a large number of representatives from trade, industry and finance of both parties to discuss trade problems and promote industrial cooperation.
 Moreover, the Commission proposed to the Council of Ministers the negotiation of a framework agreement with Japan on scientific and technical cooperation.
-Also in the field of aid to developing countries practical ways and means of cooperation are under study.
+The Community and the Japanese authorities are also examining practical approaches to cooperation in a field of aid to developing countries.